kpechenenko/download-tg/readme.md

 ## Configuration

 - The configuration file should be in YAML format.
 See the example: `configs/cfg.yaml`.
 - To get your `api_id` and `api_hash`, go to [https://my.telegram.org/](https://my.telegram.org/) and create your own application.
 - **The `channel_id` must be specified as a number, without the '-' sign.**
 - You can extract the `channel_id` from the URL in the [web version of Telegram](https://web.telegram.org/k/).

 ## Exporting a Report

-To export the list of downloaded videos to a CSV file:
+To export the list of downloaded files to a CSV file:

 1. Open the SQLite database:
    ```bash